An electromagnetic multipole expansion beyond the long-wavelength approximation: Acknowledgements

 \section{Acknowledgements}

 The authors warmly thank Dr. Zeinab Mokhtari, Renwen Yu and Burak G\"urlek for their constructive comments and suggestions.
 We acknowledge the German Science Foundation for support within the project RO 3640/7-1.
+R.A. would like to acknowledge financial support from the Max Planck Society.